The IRS pegged you for a tax audit. Now what?

 The IRS informs parties by mail of impending audits.

 All IRS letters or notices contain a number in the upper right-hand corner that references specific issues with the tax return.

 Typically, document gathering is the first procedural step.
 If necessary documents are missing, request duplicates; tax auditors won’t accept excuses for missing or lost records.
 Moreover, mailed materials should be copies, not originals.

 If the IRS audits you, hire a tax attorney.
 Never answer an IRS examiners questions without counsel.
 Contact Gordon Law Group at 847-580-1279.
 We can guide you through the process and get you safely to the other side.
-Our team also works with people struggling with back tax debt.Free Consultation With A Tax Audit Attorney »
+Our team also works with people struggling with back tax debt.Consult With A Tax Audit Attorney »